wurstscript/WurstScript/manual.md

     *  "op_mult"
     /  "op_divReal"

-# Packages
-As mentioned above every code-segment written in Wurst has to be inside a _package_, packages define the code organization and separate name-spaces.
-Packages can also have global variables - every variable that is not inside another block (function/class/module) is declared global for that package.
-Packages can import other packages to access classes, functions, variables, etc. that are not defined private.

-	// declaring
-	package $PackageName$
-		...
-	endpackage
-	// importing
-	package Blub
-		import SomePackage
-		import AnotherPackge // importing more than 1 package import MyExternalWurstFile // Import a scriptfile from the class-lib directory endpackage

-When importing an external Scriptfile you just write the Filename without .wurst.
-Remember to name the package inside your file the same as the name of the scriptfile.

-## Public declarations
-All members of a package ar private by default.
-If you want to make them visible inside packages that import that package you have to add the keyword "public".

-## Constants
-You can declare a variable constant to prohibited changes after initialization.
-This has no impact on the generated code but throws an error when trying to compile.

-### Examples

-	package First
-		int i // (private by default) Visible inside the package public int j // public, gets exported endpackage

-	package Second
-		import First

-		int k = i // Error
-		int m = j // Works, because j is public endpackage

-	package Foo
-		constant int myImportantNumber = 21364 // has to be initialized with declaration

-		function blub()
-			myImportantNumber = 123 // Error

-		private constant int myPrivateNumber = 123 // Correct keyword order endpackage

-## Init blocks
-Another package feature are init blocks.
-Every package can have one init block anywhere inside it.
-All operations inside the init block of a package are being executed at mapstart.

-At the beginning of an init block you can assume that all global variables inside the current package are initialized.

-If a given package A imports package B, the initializer in package B is run before A's.
-If packages import each other, the order is undefined.

-*Note:* Since wc3 has a micro op limitation, too many operations inside init-blocks may stop it from fully executing.
-In order to avoid this you should only place map-init Stuff inside the init blocks and use timers and own inits for the other stuff.

 # Compiletime Functions
 Compiletime Functions are functions, that get executed when compiling yur script/map.
 They mainly offer the possibility to create Object-Editor Objects via code.